numaproj/numaflow/docs/specs/autoscaling.md

   desiredReplicas = 60000 / (3 * (10000 / 2)) = 4
 ```

-Numaflow autoscaling does not work for those source vertices can not calculate pending messages.
+Numaflow autoscaling does not work for those source vertices that can not calculate pending messages.

 ## UDF and Sink Vertices

-Pending messages of a UDF or Sink vertex does not represent the real number because of the restrained writing caused by back presure, so we use a different model to achieve autoscaling strategy.
+Pending messages of a UDF or Sink vertex does not represent the real number because of the restrained writing caused by back pressure, so we use a different model to achieve autoscaling for them.

 For each of the vertices, we calculate the available buffer length, and consider it is contributed by all the replicas, so that we can get each replica's contribution.